 We see living proof of this growth when we spot a tiny calf travelling close by its mother’s side.
 It is no more than a couple of days old and has the distinction of being the first calf spotted off Sydney this year.

-Whale watching tours depart either from Darling Harbour Wharf or from Circular Quay and last 3-4 hours.
-The whale watching season runs from May to November.
-From May to August, the whales are heading north to Tropical North Queensland and from mid-August to November, they head back south to Antarctic waters.
+Whale-watching tours depart either from Darling Harbour Wharf or from Circular Quay and last 3-4 hours.
+The whale-watching season runs from May to November.
+From May to August, the whales head north to Tropical North Queensland, and from mid-August to November, they head back south to Antarctic waters.

 The best way to experience Humpback whale migration is from the boat, but you can also spot the whales from the shore.
 Here is the complete guide on whale watching in Sydney from land and from the ocean.